Pembroke Center

 Funding Opportunities

-Fellows are required to participate weekly in the Pembroke Seminar, teach one undergraduate course, and pursue individual research.
+Fellows are required to participate in a weekly research seminar and teach one undergraduate course.

 Complete applications must include: